Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Data_Cleaning.md

 | 10       | 104         | 1        |            |        | 2020-01-11 18:34:49 |
 | 10       | 104         | 1        | 2, 6       | 1, 4   | 2020-01-11 18:34:49 |

-The above table is more suitable for writing queries than the original `customer_orders` therefore I used `customer_orders_temp` so solve the case study.
+The above table is more suitable for writing queries than the original `customer_orders` therefore I used `customer_orders_temp` so solve Danny's problems.